Keicho Ichibu Die Study now available!

 Use in Counterfeit Detection

-In fact, this study has omitted one example that was sold as genuine but that I believe to be counterfeit.
+This study has fully omitted one example that was sold as genuine but that I believe to be counterfeit.
 It has fully unique dies on both sides, no incuse kirimon stamp, and the inner dot border on side B is very sloppy compared to genuine pieces.
+In addition, it breaks four of the six calligraphy consistencies linked above.
 Any of these features alone would raise a red flag, and together they were enough for me to completely eliminate it from the study.
 I encourage serious scrutiny if you own or are considering buying a piece that doesn't match any of the pictured dies.

 Keicho Transitional Die Pair